AndersDJohnson/rivets-server/README.md

 - Potential for faster "time-to-content" in mobile experience
 - Use the same templating language on client & server

+By default, it currently uses [my fork of Rivets][my-rivets], which supports restoring `if` and `each` bindings from Rivets on the client-side.
+Vanilla Rivets can't currently persist or restore this information.
+See my pull request at: [https://github.com/mikeric/rivets/pull/253](https://github.com/mikeric/rivets/pull/253)

+Conforms to the [Consolidate.js][consolidate] API.
+Uses [jsdom] as a context for Rivets to bind.

 ## Installation

   $ npm install rivets-server